Iescribanoc/Olapic/README.md

 +I've set a transaction of 1 second for the element width change

-+I check from which ID to which ID is currently visible, and basing on that, I hide the picture on one side, and I show it on the other
++I check from which ID to which ID is currently visible, and basing on that, I hide the picture on one side, and I show it the other one

 3.4 Highlighted specific picture